SpikeGR-YT/V-Bucks-Generator-Fake-Virus/README.md

 ## Is it still being updated?

-No, this program was discontinued on March 26, 2023 we had plans to make it do more fun stuff but we don't have the time.
+No, this program was discontinued on March 26, 2023!
+We had plans to make it do more fun stuff but we don't have the time.
+If you're a developer and you know how to create scripts then you can do whatever you want with it.